abhaybabbar/onlineclass_bot/README.md

 Before running the code, you need to install libraries: command are for windows, if you are using mac or anything else, then you need to google the commands.
 1. Selenium { pip install selenium }
-2. openpyxl
+2. openpyxl { pip install openpyxl }
-3. time
+3. time     { no need to install }
-4. datetime
+4. datetime { no need to install }
-5. schedule
+5. schedule { pip install schedule }

 Install gecodriver from https://github.com/mozilla/geckodriver/releases and extract all the files from it in C folder. {DO NOT CHANGE THE NAME}